photography2018/competition/Rules.md

  * Participant will be the sole copyrighted owner of the uploaded photo.
  * Winner can decide not to frame and/or display a winning photo.
 (It should be duly informed to the Team in advance.
 By default the Team will go ahead with the framing/displaying of the winning photographs)
  * Due to policies of the NCBS IT section, a participant cannot delete any photo that is already uploaded.
 However, they can edit or change it.
-If you want to delete a photo, please email the IT section (ithelp@ncbs.res.in) regarding the same.
+If you want to delete a photo, please email the IT section (ithelp [at] ncbs.res.in) regarding the same.
  * Keep a copy of the original photo with you.
 Organisers are not responsible for any loss of photos due to any technical reason.
  * Organisers hold the rights to delay, suspend, or cancel the competition at any point of time.
 We will try our best to run competitions smoothly.
  * Organisers hold the authority to retract, modify, re-announce or quash altogether an already announced result.
  * Organisers hold the authority to modify the prize distribution according to the situation.
  * Uploaded photos may be used to publicize photography competition or photography club ‘within BLiSC campus’.
-If photographer do not want to use his/her photo for such purpose, please email us (photography@ncbs.res.in) and we will remove photo from such listings.
+If photographer do not want to use his/her photo for such purpose, please email us (photography [at] ncbs.res.in) and we will remove photo from such listings.
  * Organisers are not responsible for the quality of photo printed or any delay in award distribution.
  * We take great care of keeping photographer’s copyright intact.
 However, organisers are not responsible for any unauthorized use of photo.
 Competition is accessible to all NCBS/InStem/CCAMP users and there is no way to restrict download/screenshot of competition photos.
  * Rules and regulations might be changed or modified without any notice.
 It's advised that Rules and regulations be checked regularly.